spotfiresoftware/tibco-streaming-community/components/plane-tracker/src/site/markdown/index.md

 	![command line](images/planetracker1.png)

-* After you can see data showing in the terminal window, from StreamBase Studio right click on PlaneTracker and choose run as LiveViewTM Fragment.
+* After you can see data showing in the terminal window, from StreamBase Studio right click on PlaneTracker and choose run as LiveView Fragment.

-* Once the sample has successfully loaded, run LiveView Web by typing localhost:10080 into a browser.
+* Once the sample has successfully loaded, run LiveView Web by visiting http://localhost:11080 in a browser.
 Look for plane data publishing to LiveView server and also planes moving on the embedded GeoMap.

 	![liveview web dashboard](images/planetracker2.png)

-* Spotfire LiveViewTM Web also includes a customized visualization card which can render a third party web site displaying the plane detail once you select a plane from the map or in card "Planes".
+* LiveView Web also includes a customized visualization card which can render a third party web site displaying the plane detail once you select a plane from the map or in card "Planes".
 Look for the custom card's resource file in src/main/liveview/lv-web/plugins/com.tibco.sb.ldm.web.plugins.queryiframe

 	![custom card](images/planetracker3.png)